In the last 10 years, marketing on social media has become a popular practice.

 When it comes to strategic marketing, you need to take advice with a pinch of salt because there is no one-size-fits-all approach.
 Mr. A’s path to success could just turn out to be a dead end for Mr. B. One must be very observant; it’s very easy to be led astray by well-intentioned, but circumstantially unsuitable advice.

-Acting based on a poorly tailored advice can be bad for the reputation of your brand and for your business at large.
+Acting based on poorly-tailored, bad social media advice can be bad for the reputation of your brand and for your business at large.
 Before you embark on a campaign, you have to learn how to separate useful information from generic tips that simply won’t work for a unique brand like yours.